sequenceiq/docker-hadoop-build/README.md

 docker-hadoop-build
 ===================

-## Build Apache Hadoop on OSX
+## Build Apache Hadoop
 Often when we use Apache Hadoop and would like to change versions you'll have to rebuild the whole Hadoop, native libs, etc ... which takes 30+ minutes, and carries lots of dependencies (libraries, protobuf, etc - at a given version).

-This Docker image contains a Hadoop 2.4 nativelibs build.
+This Docker image contains the build process of Hadoop 2.4 nativelibs build.

 ## Build the image
 docker build -t sequenceiq/hadoop-nativelibs .